Priytam/statemachine/README.md

 **[Back to top](#table-of-contents)**

 ## Posting event
-An event can be posted to stateMachine, state machine calls current state's onEvent method On async StateMachine postEvent return immediately and perform state's onEvent method on a separate thread but on sync StateMachine returns when state's onEvent completes, there is postEventAndWait(event, waitTimeInMillis) and throws exception if time expires.
+An event can be posted to stateMachine, postEvent on stateMachine calls current state's onEvent method.
+On async StateMachine's postEvent call return immediately and perform state's onEvent method on a separate thread but on sync StateMachine it returns when state's onEvent completes, there is postEventAndWait(event, waitTimeInMillis) on async stateMachine that waits given time and throws exception if time expires.

 ```text
    stateMachine.postEvent(event);